How to keep your financial information safe online

 It's important to make sure all your financial information is safe and secure

-Avoid saving details on browsers or computer that isn't yours
+Avoid storing card information on browsers or a device that isn't yours

 Make sure the websites you are using are secure

-- Is it secure? - Check if the URL is secure, make sure the URL starts with HTTPS.
-This stands for ‘Hypertext Transfer Protocol - Secure’ which means you have a greater level of encryption between you and the website, preventing people from snooping in on your transaction.
-This is often signified with a green lock or certificate icon in your URL bar meaning you and the server will have an encrypted interaction.
+Is it secure? - Make sure the URL starts with HTTPS.
+This will give you a greater level of encryption between you and the website, preventing people from snooping in on your transaction.
+This is often signified with a lock or certificate icon in your URL bar meaning you and the server will have a secure interaction.

-- Is this the real website? - Sometimes hackers will make a fake website to gather information (called phishing) which looks exactly like the one you were expecting but have it on a different server, meaning the address will be wrong.
+Is this the real website? - Sometimes hackers will make a fake website to gather information (called phishing) which looks exactly like the one you were expecting, but is actually at a slightly different address to the official site.
 Double check that the URL is what it should be.

-- Don’t let them save your credit/debit card - If you are making a once-off purchase with a retailer don’t let them save your credit card for future use.
-It’s a risk not worth taking if you’re using that store once as if they’re data is hacked yours will be too.
-Minimise your risk and provide your information again should you make a purchase with them in the future.
+Don’t let them save your credit/debit card - If you are making a once-off purchase with a retailer, don’t let them save your card information for future use.
+Remember, once you save your card information on another site, it could be accessed if that site is hacked.

 Set spending alerts

-Most banks with online banking now have the ability to send you a text or email if you are spending over a certain amount per day, or if your balance drops to a specific level.
-We would really recommend enabling this for your account as it will give you a heads up if someone has compromised your account and is on a spending spree.
-While most accounts are protected against fraudulent activity, knowing if it’s happening can save you a lot of hassle if you can catch it early.
+Most banks have the ability to send you a text or email if you are spending over a certain amount per day, or if your balance drops to a specific level.
+If someone got access to your card or bank information and went on a spending spree, the alerts will let you know if they spend over the limit and help you catch it earlier.

 Avoid scams or suspicious behaviour

 A lot of the time hackers will use email to get you to follow a link to their fake website.
 There they will ask you to sign-in or provide some financial information.
 Never click a link in an email you are suspicious of.
 Visit the website by typing the URL yourself or finding it on google.
-Usually if a bank or company genuinely is looking for information from you it will be apparent when you sign into the real website.
-Otherwise, it was probably a hoax so mark that email as spam and move on with your life!
+You can also contact the company directly and ask if it was them.

 Remember, you bank will never ever send you an email to request your bank details.
 Do not respond if you receive an email asking you to send them.

-If you are writing down information for someone, such as login information or your banking details make sure it’s destroyed or kept in a safe place.
-Someone coming into contact with that information can be disastrous so be safe.
+If you are writing down information for someone, such as login information or your banking details, make sure it’s destroyed once you no longer need it or kept in a safe place.
+Someone coming into contact with that information could use it to access your accounts.

-A really simple tip but make sure your email is secure with a great password and two-step sign-in turned on if you wish.
-You email contains a lot of information from your bank, receipts from transactions you’ve completed and might even have bank statements.
-Also, you might be able to reset account information using your email address so make sure it's security is in tip-top shape.
+Make sure your email and any account with your financial information is secure with a strong password and two-step sign-in turned on.
+Your email contains a lot of information from your bank, receipts from transactions you’ve completed and might even have bank statements, so make sure it's secure.